Pinkerton (detective agency): U.S. government contractor

-However, as news leaked about the Pinkerton's involvement in strikebreaking became public knowledge, lawmakers began pushing against the government contracts with the Pinkertons.
-The Pinkertons reached their zenith in the 1870s and 80s which saw them frequently engage in violent crackdowns against striking workers.
+However, as news leaked about the Pinkertons' involvement in strikebreaking, lawmakers began pushing against government contracts with the Pinkertons.
+The Pinkertons reached their zenith in the 1870s and 80s, which saw them frequently engage in violent crackdowns against striking workers.
 The most notable example of this was the involvement of the Pinkertons in the Great Railroad Strike of 1877.
 However, it was the confrontation in Homestead, Pennsylvania, in 1892 that led to a national outcry against the Pinkerton Detective Agency.
 Following the strike, Congress took swift action against the Pinkertons and passed the Anti-Pinkerton Act in 1893, which severely curtailed the relationship between the federal government and the agency.
-The act states that, "individual employed by the Pinkerton Detective Agency, or similar organization, may not be employed by the Government of the United States or the government of the District of Columbia."
+The act states that "individuals employed by the Pinkerton Detective Agency, or similar organization, may not be employed by the government of the United States or the government of the District of Columbia."

-Chicago "Special Officers" and watchmen

-July 27, 1877: J. J. White, who had been hired as a "Special Officer" during a strike, was shot and killed.

-July 19, 1919: Hans Rassmuson, Special Officer, was shot and killed.

-March 12, 1924: Frank Miller, Pinkerton Watchman, was shot and killed.

 Molly Maguires

-In the 1870s, Franklin B. Gowen, then president of the Philadelphia and Reading Railroad, hired the agency to "investigate" the labor unions in the company's mines.
-A Pinkerton agent, James McParland, using the alias "James McKenna", infiltrated the Molly Maguires, a 19th-century secret society of mainly Irish-American coal miners, leading to the downfall of the labor organization.
+In the 1870s, Franklin B. Gowen, then president of the Philadelphia and Reading Railroad, hired the agency to investigate the labor unions in the company's mines.
+A Pinkerton agent, James McParland, using the alias "James McKenna", infiltrated the Molly Maguires, a 19th-century secret society of mainly Irish-American coal miners, leading to the downfall of the organization.

 The incident inspired Arthur Conan Doyle's Sherlock Holmes novel The Valley of Fear (1914–1915).
 A Pinkerton agent also appears in a small role in "The Adventure of the Red Circle", a 1911 Holmes story.
-A 1970 film, The Molly Maguires, was loosely based upon the incident as well.
+A 1970 film, The Molly Maguires, was loosely based on the incident.

 Homestead strike

-On July 6, 1892, during the Homestead Strike, 300 Pinkerton agents from New York and Chicago were called in by Carnegie Steel's Henry Clay Frick to protect the Pittsburgh-area mill and strikebreakers.
-This resulted in a firefight and siege in which 16 men were killed, and 23 others were wounded.
-Following the confrontation, the Governor of Pennsylvania, Robert E. Pattinson, mobilized state law enforcement and the National Guard.
-Private and government forces broke the strike and workers returned to the steel mill.
+On July 6, 1892, during the Homestead Strike, 300 Pinkerton agents from New York and Chicago were called in by Carnegie Steel's Henry Clay Frick to protect the Pittsburgh-area mill and act as strikebreakers.
+This resulted in a firefight and siege in which 16 men were killed and 23 others were wounded.
+Following the confrontation, the Governor of Pennsylvania, Robert E. Pattison, mobilized state law enforcement and the National Guard.
+Private and government forces broke the strike, and workers returned to the steel mill.

-The strike, dubbed "The Battle of Homestead" by local media ignited a firestorm around the United States.
+The strike, dubbed "The Battle of Homestead" by local media, ignited a firestorm around the United States.
 Americans were outraged at the conduct of the Pinkertons and how strikers were treated.
 The Homestead Strike of 1892 is regarded as a turning point in American labor history and prompted Congress to begin a crackdown on the Pinkertons.
 As a legacy of the Pinkertons' involvement, a bridge connecting the nearby Pittsburgh suburbs of Munhall and Rankin was named Pinkerton's Landing Bridge.